celicvml/2s-TAS/README.md

 This project is an open-source implementation for **Temporal Action Segmentation**, including full training code, inference scripts, and dataset.
 It aims to provide an efficient and reproducible research framework for temporal action segmentation.

-## Dataset Download

-The dataset is available at the links above.

-Raw video files are needed to train our framework.
-Please download the datasets with RGB videos from the official websites ([Breakfast](https://serre-lab.clps.brown.edu/resource/breakfast-actions-dataset/) / [GTEA](https://cbs.ic.gatech.edu/fpv/) /[50Salads](https://cvip.computing.dundee.ac.uk/datasets/foodpreparation/50salads/)) and save them under the folder ./data/(name_dataset).

 ## Environment Setup
 - Python == 3.9
 - PyTorch == 2.0.1
 - Cuda == 11.8

+## Dataset Download

+The dataset is available at the links above.

+Raw video files are needed to extract features.
+Please download the datasets with RGB videos from the official websites ([Breakfast](https://serre-lab.clps.brown.edu/resource/breakfast-actions-dataset/) / [GTEA](https://cbs.ic.gatech.edu/fpv/) /[50Salads](https://cvip.computing.dundee.ac.uk/datasets/foodpreparation/50salads/)) and save them under the folder ./data/(name_dataset).

 ## Extract Features
 Extract features of 50salads, GTEA and Breakfast provided by [Br-Prompt](https://github.com/ttlmh/Bridge-Prompt) and [I3D](https://github.com/piergiaj/pytorch-i3d).